TheRealKanyeEast/OnwardBase/README.md

 # Onward Menu Base

 Made by KanyeEast.\
-Credits to Stash for the VMTHook Class
+Credits to Stash for the VMTHook Class\
+Credits to YimMenu, pocakking for Fibers